KIIS Network: Digital radio

 The KIIS Network simulcasts each station in the network on DAB+ digital radio in their local markets.
 It also broadcasts in a joint venture with the Pure Gold Network, the adult contemporary-formatted Chemist Warehouse Remix.
 The KIIS Network stations are also available online via iHeartRadio.

-On DAB+ in all markets (except Perth and Canberra), the KIIS Network operates a 90's pop digital station branded as KIIS 90s in Sydney and Melbourne.
-The station also operates in Brisbane and Adelaide under their respective FM brand names (i.e. Mix 102.3 90s in Adelaide), alongside an 80's pop station as well.
+On DAB+ in all markets (except Perth and Canberra), the KIIS Network operates a 90's pop digital station branded as KIIS 90s (branded Mix 90s in Adelaide), alongside an 80's pop station in Brisbane, Adelaide and Perth.